Planning for a Power BI Enterprise Deployment

 Like, so, something that’s high value, low complexity, something that can be delivered easily, that is going to give you good adoption for people’s introduction to Power BI, and that ability to prioritize the projects.
 And you find that inside larger organizations, executives tend to jockey for position in terms of getting new technologies into their area.
 And you’ll need to ask them to provide the relative priority to you.

-So, and sometimes that can be create a bit of tension between executives, right, if you’re in a very large organization, of who gets to go first, and so you’re really looking for that high value, low complexity project when you’re thinking about that.
+Sometimes that can be create a bit of tension between executives, right, if you’re in a very large organization, of who gets to go first, and so you’re really looking for that high value, low complexity project when you’re thinking about that.

 So, let’s briefly look at the licenses for Power BI.

-So, the first license that a lot of people, this is why a lot of people get started with Power BI, is with a free consumer license, right.
+So, the first license that a lot of people, this is why a lot of people get started with Power BI, is with a free consumer license.
 This is people who can build content for themselves.
 They can’t really share anything.
 And so, they will share, either output it via PDF from desktop, or they might create a presentation in Power BI and share it, like I’m presenting to you now.
 But they don’t really have the ability to share the interactive piece.

 And so, if that’s OK, if your organization and that might be, that’s all you need for Power BI and that’s fully functional.
 You know, you can do a lot of stuff with the Power BI free license.